 \subsection{Redundant Information in Deepfake Image Spectra}

-As discussed in Section~\ref{sec:rel_work_ensemble}, ensembles are a promising approach to adversarial robustness, so long as perturbing the same set of features does not simultaneously evade the individual models.
+As discussed in~\cref{sec:related_work}, ensembles are a promising approach to adversarial robustness, so long as perturbing the same set of features does not simultaneously evade the individual models.
 We propose designing an ensemble that avoids this shortcoming by \textit{disjointly partitioning the input feature space} amongst individual models.

-Unfortunately, for traditional image classifications tasks like CIFAR10~\citep{krizhevsky2009learning} and ImageNet~\citep{deng2009imagenet}, a disjoint partitioning is likely to hurt natural classification performance, as partitioning results in information loss for each model.
-We visualize this phenomenon for CIFAR10 via the red and teal lines in Figure~\ref{fig:nat_perf_rand}, which plots the worsening performance of a simple convolutional classifier~\footnote{We use the same architecture for our primary defense implementation; details are provided in Section~\ref{sec: exp_setup}} using increasingly small subsets of the input features (pixel or frequency).
+As mentioned earlier, the frequency spectrum of images facilitates deepfake detection because generation techniques leave discriminating artifacts that are more prominent in the frequency space.
+We additionally observe that these artifacts are spread throughout the frequency feature space, and they are more uniformly spread as compared to pixel space.
+We confirm this in~\cref{fig:nat_perf_rand}, which plots the performance of a simple convolutional classifier~\footnote{We use the same architecture as Frank et al.~\cite{frank2020leveraging}} on an increasingly smaller random subset of the input features.

-Our first key insight is that, unlike traditional image classification tasks, disjoint partitioning is feasible for deepfake detection.
-Specifically, we observe a ``redundancy'' in frequency-space artifacts --- signals relevant for deepfake detection~\footnote{~\citet{frank2020leveraging} show that these artifacts manifest in the form of a grid-like spectral pattern, and attribute their presence to the upsampling process in generative models.
+Our first key insight is thus that disjoint partitioning is feasible for deepfake detection.
+Specifically, we observe a ``redundancy'' in frequency-space artifacts --- signals relevant for deepfake detection\footnote{Frank et al.~\cite{frank2020leveraging} show that these artifacts manifest in the form of a grid-like spectral pattern, and attribute their presence to the upsampling process in generative models.
 Existing work proposes detectors that leverage the \textit{entire frequency spectrum} for deepfake detection.} are distributed throughout the frequency spectrum.
-This observation is best exemplified by the green line in Figure~\ref{fig:nat_perf_rand}, which plots the deepfake detection performance using increasingly small subsets of the spectrum using the same classifier.
-Using as few as $\sim 3\%$ of the frequency components yields near-perfect deepfake detection performance.
-We emphasize that this does not hold for subsets of pixels (blue line), as signals for detection are not well-distributed in the RGB space.
-Thus, the frequency-space contains plenty of redundancy, which can potentially be leveraged to design a robust ensemble.
+This observation is best exemplified by the black line in~\cref{fig:nat_perf_rand}, which plots the deepfake detection performance using increasingly small subsets of the spectrum using the same classifier.
+Using as few as $\sim 6\%$ of the frequency components yields good deepfake detection performance.
+We emphasize that this does not hold for subsets of pixels (red line), as signals for detection are not well-distributed in the RGB space.
+Overall, these findings suggest that the frequency-space contains plenty of redundancy, which can potentially be leveraged to design a robust ensemble.